sgautham2k/Voice-Assistant/README.md

 # Voice-Assistant
 Enabling automated tasks with Speech recognition using Python.
 Currently working on it !
-The voice assistant gives an information about date, time and aslo about famous personalities around the world.
+The voice assistant gives an information about date, time and also about famous personalities around the world.